-The analytical sensitivity is the spores/m3 divided by the raw count, expressed in spores/m3.
-The limit of detection is the analytical sensitivity (in spores/m3) multiplied by the sample volume (in liters) divided by 1000 liters.
+The analytical sensitivity is the spores/m divided by the raw count, expressed in spores/m.
+The limit of detection is the analytical sensitivity (in spores/m) multiplied by the sample volume (in liters) divided by 1000 liters.

-Eurofins EMLab P&K ("the Company") shall have no liability to the client or the client's customer with respect to decisions or Euronia EMLab P&K ("the Company") shall have no hability to the client or the client's customer with respect to decisions or recommendations made, actions taken or courses of conduct implemented by either the client or the client's customer as a result of or based upon the Test Results.
+Eurofins EMLab P&K ("the Company") shall have no liability to the client or the client's customer with respect to decisions or recommendations made, actions taken or courses of conduct implemented by either the client or the client's customer as a result of or based upon the Test Results.
 In no event shall the Company be liable to the client with respect to the Test Results except for the Company's own willful misconduct or gross negligence nor shall the Company be liable for incidental or consequential damages or lost profits or revenues to the fullest extent such liability may be disclaimed by law, even if the Company has been advised of the possibility of such damages, lost profits or lost revenues.
 In no event shall the Company's liability with respect to the Test Results exceed the amount paid to the Company by the client therefor.

-Date of Sampling: 12-30-2019 Date of Receipt: 12-30-2019 Date of Report: 01-02-2020
+Project: Russ Date of Sampling: 12-30-2019 Date of Receipt: 12-30-2019 Date of Report: 01-02-2020